Asians in New York City

-Asians in New York City represent the largest Asian diaspora of any city in the world.
+Asians in New York City are residents of New York City of Asian descent or origin.
+New York City has one of the largest Asian American communities in the United States and of the Asian diaspora of any city in the world.

 Population

-New York City alone, according to the 2010 Census, has now become home to more than one million Asian Americans, greater than the combined totals of San Francisco and Los Angeles.
+New York City alone, according to the 2010 census, has now become home to more than one million Asian Americans, greater than the combined totals of San Francisco and Los Angeles.
 New York contains the highest total Asian population of any U.S. city proper.

 Chinese New Yorkers

-In 2020, approximately 9% of New York City’s population was of Chinese ethnicity, with about eighty percent of Chinese New Yorkers living in the boroughs of Queens and Brooklyn alone; New York City itself contains by far the highest ethnic Chinese population of any individual city outside Asia, estimated at 628,763 as of 2017.
+In 2020, approximately 9% of New York City's population was of Chinese ethnicity, with about eighty percent of Chinese New Yorkers living in the boroughs of Queens and Brooklyn alone; New York City itself contains by far the highest ethnic Chinese population of any individual city outside Asia, estimated at 628,763 as of 2017.
 There is also a rising demand of Asian population choose to live in Long Island City.
-Much of the Chinese community lives in Chinatown, Brooklyn, Chinatown, Manhattan, Flushing, Queens, Long Island City, Queens and Sunset Park, Brooklyn.
+Much of the Chinese community lives in Chinatown, Brooklyn, Chinatown, Manhattan, Flushing, Queens, Long Island City, Queens, Sunset Park, Brooklyn and Bensonhurst, Brooklyn.
+In September 2023, New York State made Lunar New Year a mandatory public school holiday.